UVA-Computer-Vision-Lab/FrameINO/README.md

 ```

 The Gradio Demo online is available [here](https://huggingface.co/spaces/HikariDawn/FrameINO).
-This will cost 21GB of memory on average (peak: 26GB).
-We will also create a folder that starts with **tmp_app_example_** in your local folder.
+This will cost 21GB of memory on average (peak: 26GB) with the enable_model_cpu_offload (but slightly slower).
+We will create a folder that starts with **tmp_app_example_** in your local folder.
 There, you could find all conditions (including segmented ID and the padded generation result in the full canvas).

 NOTE: This will automatically download pretrained weights to the HF cache and use our released V1.6 Wan2.2-5B weight by default, which supports arbitrary resolution better compared to V1.5 version.